 Section

-20:51:24:01 Transitory patient defined.
+20:51:24:01 Transitory patient defined, Repealed.

 20:51:24:02 Patient record system.

 20:51:24:03 Reasonable effort to obtain information.

 20:51:24:04 Maintenance of records.

 20:51:24:01.
 Transitory patient defined.
-A transitory patient is a patient that the pharmacist determines will have prescription drug orders filled at the pharmacy on a one-time basis or no more than once each year.
-If a pharmacist determines from information provided by a patient or caregiver that the patient is a transitory patient, the pharmacist may forego the requirement to record and maintain information.
+Repealed.

+Source: 19 SDR 93, effective December 31, 1992; 50 SDR 138, effective June 2, 2024.

-- 20:51:24:02.
+20:51:24:02.
 Patient record system.
-A pharmacy shall maintain a patient record system for patients for whom it dispenses prescription drug orders.
-The patient record system shall provide for the immediate retrieval of information necessary for the dispensing pharmacist to identify previously dispensed drugs or drug devices at the time a prescription drug order is presented for dispensing.
-The record shall include as much of the following information as the pharmacy is able to obtain: - (1) The full name of the patient for whom the drug or drug device is intended; - (2) The address and telephone number of the patient; - (3) The patient's age or date of birth; - (4) The patient's gender; - (5) A list of all prescription drugs or drug devices obtained by the patient at the pharmacy maintaining the patient record during the one-year period immediately preceding the most recent entry, showing the prescription number, name and strength of the drug or drug device, the quantity and date received, and the name of the practitioner; - (6) Any known allergies, drug reactions, idiosyncrasies, and chronic conditions or disease states of the patient; - (7) The identity of any other drugs, including over-the-counter drugs, or drug devices currently being used by the patient which may relate to prospective drug review; and - (8) Comments of the pharmacist relevant to the individual's drug therapy, including any other information peculiar to the specific patient or drug.
+A pharmacy must maintain a record system of patients for whom it dispenses prescription drug orders.
+The patient record system must provide for the immediate retrieval of information necessary for the dispensing pharmacist to identify previously dispensed drugs or drug devices at the time a prescription drug order is presented for dispensing.
+The record must include as much of the following information as the pharmacy is able to obtain:

+- (1) The full legal name of the patient for whom the drug or drug device is intended; - (2) The address and telephone number of the patient; - (3) The patient's age or date of birth; - (4) The patient's gender;

+(5) A list of all prescription drugs or drug devices obtained by the patient at the pharmacy maintaining the patient record during the two-year period immediately preceding the most recent entry, showing the prescription number, name and strength of the drug or drug device, the quantity and date received, and the name of the prescriber;

+(6) Any known allergies, drug reactions, idiosyncrasies, and chronic conditions or disease states of the patient;

+(7) The identity of any other drugs, including over-the-counter drugs and drug devices currently being used by the patient, which may relate to a prospective drug review;

+(8) Comments of the pharmacist relevant to the individual's drug therapy, including any information peculiar to the specific patient or drug; and

+(9) If the patient is an animal, the profile must include the species and owner's name.

+Source: 19 SDR 93, effective December 31, 1992; 50 SDR 138, effective June 2, 2024.

+General Authority: SDCL 36-11-68.
+Law Implemented: SDCL 36-11-68.
 20:51:24:03.
 Reasonable effort to obtain information.
 A reasonable effort to obtain information is an oral or written request for the information listed in § 20:51:24:02 made by the pharmacist or a designee to the patient or the patient's caregiver.

 20:51:24:04.
 Maintenance of records.
-A pharmacy shall maintain information in a patient record system for at least one year from the date of the last entry in the record.
+A pharmacy shall maintain information in a patient record system for at least two years from the date of the last entry in the record.
 The information must be readily retrievable and may be maintained in an electronic data system or as a paper copy.